-The federal government right out fo the gate was very quick to respond on a research level to the challenges being created by the coronavirus.
-Early on we got involved in a coordinated effort with a variety of other federal organizations including the CIHR, NSERC, the Social Sciences and Humanities Council as well as the IDRC in a coordinated effort to fund the first round of projects that would try to mount a rapid response to the Covid-19 pandemic.
+The federal government, right out of the gate, was very quick in trying to respond on a research level to the challenges being created by the coronavirus.
+Early on [Genome Canada] got involved in a coordinated effort with a variety of other federal organizations including the CIHR, NSERC, the Social Sciences and Humanities Council as well as the IDRC, in a coordinated effort to fund the first round of projects that would try to mount a rapid response to the Covid-19 pandemic.
 A variety of really fascinating projects came out of that.

-Canada’s Research Ecosystem & The Global Response
+Canada’s Research Ecosystem and the Global Response

-One of the things about these pandemics of course is that as the virus spreads it changes and mutates, and it takes on potentially new behaviours.
-We need to make sure we are contributing to globally to data sets, information sets, so that we can look at not simply whats happening in a single hospital or a single province but really globally how is our experience comparing to the experience of the United States, Italy, South Korea and so on.
+One of the things about these pandemics, of course, is that as the virus spreads it changes and it mutates, and it takes on potentially different behaviors.
+We need to make sure that we are contributing globally to data and information sets, so that we can look at not simply what is happening in a single hospital or a single province, but really globally how our experience is comparing to the experience of the United States, Italy, and South Korea.

 Treatment and Cure Development for Covid-19

-After that, we will hopefully see significant improvements just in medical treatment of those who are infected by the coronavirus so that we can help reduce mortality and I think we are going to see that.
-When it comes to actual vaccine or cure development, these things take time we hear numbers 18 months to two years.
-Having said that there are some innovative approaches that may well short-circuit that a little bit and make it a little quicker.
-And there are number of people looking at repurposing existing drugs for instance.
-Other antivirals and so on.
-Those tests we don’t know for sure but it may well be there is some impact from existing treatments that could actually also help provide a shortcut to some kind of treatment.
+After that, we will hopefully see significant improvements just in medical treatment of those who are infected by the coronavirus so that we can help reduce mortality—and I think we are going to see that.
+When it comes to actual vaccine or cure development, these things take time—we hear numbers of 18 months to two years.
+Having said that, there are some innovative approaches that may well short-circuit that a little bit and may get something a little quicker.
+There are a number of people looking at repurposing existing drugs—other antivirals, for example.
+Those tests—we do not know for sure—but it may well be there is some impact from existing treatments that could actually also help provide a shortcut to some kind of treatment.

 Will We See Another Pandemic After This One?